 Mindfulness works by grounding ourselves in the present moment, spiritually, mentally, emotionally, and even physically, thus flooding the mind with positive feelings and thoughts in the moment that replace or push out anxious feelings and thoughts.
-The mind is “filled” with the positive, leaving no room for things such as fear, anger, pain, anxiety, or sadness.
+The mind is “filled” with the positive, leaving no room for things such as fear, pain, anxiety, or sadness.
 An easy way to remember this is to think of it as: “mind” “full” “ness,” or filling your mind with the types of thoughts and feelings that God chooses for you, that bring joy, peace, contentment.
 With practice, one can become adept at getting back to a state of relaxation very quickly.

 An important aspect of Mindfulness is nonjudgment and compassion; yet another Biblical principle.
 Our normal impulse is to try to drive fear, anxiety, etc. from our minds rather than simply leaning into them with a gentle acceptance of them.
 These intrusive thoughts can’t be controlled, but they can be overshadowed and temporarily obliterated.